ilkkayli/Grid-Bot/README.md

 ## Features
 Three Modes: Supports neutral, long, and short modes.

 **Neutral Mode:** Places buy and sell orders both above and below the market price to capture profits from any direction.
+Neutral mode supports two types of grids: one with fixed gaps, where orders are evenly spaced, and a progressive grid where the spacing between orders is denser in the middle and sparser at the edges.

 **Long Mode:** Places buy orders above the market price and sell orders above buy orders, aligning with an upward trend.